Z1R343L/Blog_Post_Gen/.github/cms/docs/how_to_setup.md

 Once done making changes, create a repo with a folder named "layouts" with your HTML templates used & "assets" containing any CSS / images needed.

 Feel free to provide a pull request on the main repo with your theme to have it added here!

-## How to add a blog author page

-  To add a blog author page go to <code>.github/cms/blog-posts/authors</code>

-  Create a file using the author name (in lowercase) & write the content describing the author

-  Multiple authors can be added!

 </github-md>